montogeek/laravel-docs-es/bus.md

 	}

-The `handle` method may also type-hint dependencies, and they will be automatically injected by the [IoC container](/5.0/container).
+The `handle` method may also type-hint dependencies, and they will be automatically injected by the [service container](/5.0/container).
 For example:

 		/**
 		 * Execute the command.